 Experience, Publications, Exhibitions

 Welcome and thank you for interest in my work.
 I am a science illustrator with a BS and MS in biology, training from the Smithsonian’s National Museum of Natural History, the Guild of Natural Science Illustrators and other groups, and experience with a range of institutions and projects.
 In addition to contracts and commissions, I also create images of local wildlife and species from around the world which are available as originals and high-quality reproductions.
-In a different vein, I have recently enjoyed curating an exhibition of botanical art and calligraphy at Winchester Cathedral.
-With my work I aim to illuminate the beauty of the natural world and to bring art and science together in ways that educate, inspire and communicate concepts which might otherwise remain hidden.
+I am currently working on a project for children focused on patterns in nature and I have recently enjoyed curating an exhibition of botanical art and calligraphy at Winchester Cathedral.
+With my work I aim to illuminate the beauty of the natural world in ways that educate and inspire, while communicating concepts which might otherwise remain hidden.
+A portion of proceeds help to support conservation groups.
 Expand the sections below for details on my experience and feel free to contact me with questions or enquiries.
 Thank you!

 Tamara Clark brings a range of experiences, skills and knowledge to her work as an illustrator, the scope of which has focused her vision on the importance of scientific and artistic collaboration in raising awareness about the issues facing the natural world.